mahimarib/notion-plant-tracker/README.md

 **POST**

-based on the selected plants, the shortcut sends a POST request to the server to update when these plants were watered.
+Based on the selected plants, the shortcut sends a POST request to the server to update when these plants were last watered.

 ## Functionality

-Because relative dates arehuman readible, and easier to guage how long it has been since a plant has been last watered I included them.
-But that means I needed to upate the front page everyday so the dates make sense and here is an example of it running using node-cron.
+In my notion page I needed a front page where I can quickly look at when my plants were last watered.
+I previously had it in the format:

+>Watered on 4/11/22
+>- Elephant Bush
+>- Jade Plant
+>Watered on 4/23/22
+>- Ghost Plant

+However this format didn't let me quickly figure out how long it's been since they were last watered.
+I needed a more human readible format:

+>Watered 5 days ago
+>- Elephant Bush
+>- Jade Plant
+>Watered 3 days ago
+>- Ghost Plant

+In order for this format to be up to date, I used node-cron to run a cron job that updates the front page every midnight.
+Here is an example of it running:

 ![front page updating](/assets/front-page.gif)